I-2-6-40.Record of the Hearing

 B. Recording the Hearing

 The term “hearing assistant” refers to an HO employee who assists the ALJ with recording the hearing.
-ODAR will also use Verbatim Hearing Reporters (VHR), who are non-government contractors, in this role.
+OHO will also use Verbatim Hearing Reporters (VHR), who are non-government contractors, in this role.
 The duties and responsibilities of a VHR are determined by the Statement of Work (SOW) and the Blanket Purchase Agreement (BPA).

 If no recording system is available, the ALJ must suspend the oral testimony until the equipment becomes available.